Just Like Takeout!

 - 2 tablespoons cooking oil

-- First, cook the spaghetti noodles according to the package instructions, or boil 8-10 minutes in lightly salted water until tender yet still firm, then immediately drain.
+- First, cook the spaghetti noodles according to the package instructions, or boil for 8-10 minutes in lightly salted water until tender yet still firm, then immediately drain.

 - While the water heats up and the noodles cook, mince the garlic and chop the broccoli, mushrooms, and onion.

-- To a wok or large skillet, add the two tablespoons of oil and cook the shrimp 2-3 minutes, until the color changes (turns pink).
+- To a wok or large skillet, add the two tablespoons of oil and cook the shrimp for 2-3 minutes, until the color changes (turns pink).

-- Now add the broccoli, mushrooms, onion, and garlic in with the shrimp and cook 4-6 minutes, until the vegetables begin to soften.
+- Now add the broccoli, mushrooms, onion, and garlic in with the shrimp and cook for 4-6 minutes, until the vegetables begin to soften.

 - While the vegetables cook, place the noodles in a bowl (or the pan they were cooked in) and add the brown sugar, fish sauce, soy sauce, ginger, and garlic powder.
 Gently stir the noodles until the seasonings are mixed thoroughly.

 - Move the vegetables and shrimp to one side of the wok/skillet and scramble the eggs in the space created.